The Casting Process

 - open calls.

-The latter two are regularly posted on Backstage (the physical paper that comes out on Thursdays, as well as the website Backstage.com), on casting director’s websites, Playbill, NYCasting, and on the Equity website (see our Resource Links section).
+The latter two are regularly posted on Backstage, on casting director’s websites, Playbill, NYCasting (aka CNI or Casting Networks), and on the Equity website (see our Resource Links section).
 Even if you have an agent or a manager it is wise for parents to keep an eye on the auditions out there so you can nicely remind them of things your child might be right for.

-ECCs/EPAs: As a union requirement, the show will hold a "required Equity call".
-Kids should definitely go to Equity calls.
+ECCs/EPAs: As a union requirement, the show will hold a “required Equity call”.
+Kids should definitely go to Equity calls, as kids are almost always seen.
 There are two kinds: Equity Chorus Calls (ECC) for roles in the chorus, and Equity Principal Auditions (EPA) for principal roles.
 The Equity union requires that producers hold an open call for EPA roles every six months.
-Equity members sign up early and will get priority over non-union performers.
-Actors auditioning are seen in order, and sometimes given numbers.
-The non-union performers (kids and adults are in the same boat) sign in on a sheet and are only seen after ALL the Equity performers have been seen, and you should be prepared to wait around all day.
+Check Equity website for the latest procedures.
+There is also a forum site called Audition Update, that is part of Backstage (no subscription needed though) where you can often find the times that lists are going out and the status of EPA auditions.

 Open Calls: An open call is slightly different—they are having a true open call to see who is out there.
 These are the masses of people you’ve heard about, aka cattle calls.
 In these cases, they don’t discriminate between union and non-union actors, in terms of audition order.
 These are usually very highly attended.
 Parents tell us that it is worth going to open calls because they are great experience, and kids (unlike adults) do get cast that way!